-This information will help you prevent trismus during and after your surgery or radiation therapy.
+This information will help you prevent trismus (lockjaw) during and after your surgery or radiation therapy.
 Trismus is when you can’t open your mouth as wide as usual.Back to top

-Many muscles and nerves around the jaw work together to open and close your mouth.
-Most people are able to open their mouth 35 to 55 millimeters (1.4 to 2.2 inches), which is about the the width of 3 fingers (see Figure 2).
+Many muscles and nerves around your jaw work together to open and close your mouth.
+Most people can open their mouth 35 to 55 millimeters (1.4 to 2.2 inches), which is about the width of 3 fingers (see Figure 2).

-- If a tumor involves the muscles and nerves that open the mouth
+- If you have a tumor that involves the bones, muscles, and nerves that open your mouth.

-- After surgery to the head and neck
+- After surgery to your head and neck.

-- After radiation therapy to the head and neck
+- After radiation therapy to your head and neck.

-- Cleaning your mouth and teeth.
-This may lead to bad breath, cavities, and infections
+- Oral hygiene (cleaning your mouth and teeth).
+This can lead to bad breath, cavities, and infections.

 - Chewing and swallowing.
-This can make it difficult for you to eat and drink
+This can make it hard for you to eat and drink.

-- Having a breathing tube placed, if you ever need general anesthesia (medication to make you sleep during a surgery or procedure)
+- Having a breathing tube placed, such as if you ever need general anesthesia (medication to make you sleep during a surgery or procedure).

-Once trismus develops, it is very hard to treat.
+Once trismus develops, it’s very hard to treat.
 That’s why it’s important to prevent trismus and treat it as early as possible.Back to top

 How to Prevent Trismus